 We completed our initial public offering in December 2014 at an initial price to the public of \$11.00 per share.
-Subsequently, as of March 9, 2016, our common stock has traded as low as \$1.95 per share.
+Subsequently, as of March 8, 2017 our common stock has traded as low as \$1.39 per share.
 The realization of any of the risks described in these risk factors or other unforeseen risks could have a dramatic and adverse effect on the market price of our common stock.
 The trading price of our common stock is likely to continue to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
 These factors include those discussed elsewhere in this "Risk Factors" section and others such as:

-- the delay or failure in initiating, enrolling or completing preclinical studies or clinical trials, or unsatisfactory results of these trials; - · announcements about us or about our competitors including clinical trial results, regulatory approvals, or new product candidate introductions; - developments concerning our current or future development partner, licensors or product candidate manufacturers; - litigation and other developments relating to our patents or other proprietary rights or those of our competitors; - conditions in the pharmaceutical or biotechnology industries and the economy as a whole; - governmental regulation and legislation; - the recruitment or departure of members of our board of directors, management team or other key personnel; - changes in our operating results; - any changes in the financial projections we may provide to the public, our failure to meet these projections, or changes in recommendations by any securities analysts that elect to follow our common stock; - · any change in securities analysts' estimates of our performance, or our failure to meet analysts' expectations; - the expiration of market standoff or contractual lock-up agreements;

-- sales or potential sales of substantial amounts of our common stock; and - · price and volume fluctuations in the overall stock market or resulting from inconsistent trading volume levels of our shares.
+- the delay or failure in initiating, enrolling or completing preclinical studies or clinical trials, or unsatisfactory results of these trials; - announcements about us or about our competitors including clinical trial results, regulatory approvals, or new product candidate introductions and the revenue and growth potential of such new products; - developments concerning our current or future development partner, licensors or product candidate manufacturers; - · litigation and other developments relating to our patents or other proprietary rights or those of our competitors; - conditions in the pharmaceutical or biotechnology industries and the economy as a whole; - governmental regulation and legislation; - the recruitment or departure of members of our board of directors, management team or other key personnel; - · changes in our operating results; - any changes in the financial projections we may provide to the public, our failure to meet these projections, or changes in recommendations by any securities analysts that elect to follow our common stock; - any change in securities analysts' estimates of our performance, or our failure to meet analysts' expectations; - the expiration of market standoff or contractual lock-up agreements; - sales or potential sales of substantial amounts of our common stock; and - · price and volume fluctuations in the overall stock market or resulting from inconsistent trading volume levels of our shares.

 In recent months and years, the stock market in general, and the market for pharmaceutical and biotechnological companies in particular, has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to changes in the operating performance of the companies whose stock is experiencing those price and volume fluctuations.
+In addition, Brexit or actions taken by the new presidential administration and Congress could adversely affect United States, European or worldwide economic or market conditions and could contribute to instability and volatility in global financial markets.
 Broad market and industry factors may seriously affect the market price of our common stock, regardless of our actual operating performance.